 which has roots in the most distant past and climbs toward the infinite future".

-We welcome you to visit Montessori @ Howick Primary at our open day (held in Terms 2), check out our calendar for the next scheduled open day.
+We welcome you to visit Montessori @ Howick Primary at our open days (held in Terms 1 and 3), check out our calendar for the next scheduled open day.
 Our open days are not only an opportunity to watch a class in action, but also a chance to talk to the teachers, parents and trustees.

 To come and observe a class, please contact us to arrange a time to visit.
 Only by watching the children learn will you get that “aha” moment of why a Montessori primary education is such a unique opportunity for your child.
-Please download a copy of the observation guidelines which you will need to observe when you visit the class.
+We politely request you download a copy of the observation guidelines.

-Attending a Montessori Pre-School is a pre requisite for joining the primary class.
-However a child without such experience may be admitted, but only after assessment by the Directress.
-Pre schools prepare children for primary by teaching them to work independently and by encouraging them to care for the classroom environment.
-At Montessori pre schools children gain sensorial experience with Montessori materials and overall are familiar with the Montessori approach by the time that they start at Montessori @ Howick Primary.
-We have the right to vet any preschool to go on enrollment documents.
+Attending a Montessori Pre-School is a preferred quality of children joining the primary class.
+Pre-schools prepare children for primary by teaching them to work independently and by encouraging them to care for the classroom environment.
+At Montessori pre-schools children gain sensorial experience with Montessori materials and overall are familiar with the Montessori approach by the time that they start at Montessori @ Howick Primary.

 Montessori defined the stages of child development (she called them planes of development) from 0 – 6, 6 -12 (and then 12 – 18 and 18 – 24).
 She based this on scientific studies (still valid today) that a child’s physiological development reaches a new stage at these ages.
 This is why Montessori primary schools start at age 6.
 Socially and emotionally, as well as academically, the development of a child between 5 and 6 is significant.
 Though many parents may feel that their children are “ready” for school, they come to realise that waiting until they are 6 allows the child to take advantage of leadership and other learning opportunities at pre school.
 Both academically and socially the child makes much progress between age 5 and 6 (including consolidating their early learning by sharing it with other young children) - and they settle better into primary school as a result of this